inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 |    | Total                                   | 50                                      |
 +----+-----------------------------------------+-----------------------------------------+

-**5. Training of Trainer for Contingency Planning using OSM, QGIS, and**
+**5. Training of Trainer for Contingency Planning Using OSM, QGIS, and**
 |project_name|

 +----+-----------------------------------------+-----------------------------------------+